nextflow-io/training/docs/nf_customize/03_execution.md

 To help you understand the expectations for running an nf-core pipeline, they come with extensive documentation about its parameters, usage, and outputs.

-The documentation for the `nf-core/demo` pipeline can be found [here](https://nf-co.re/demo/docs/usage).
+The documentation for the `nf-core/demo` pipeline can be found [on the nf-core/demo pipelines page](https://nf-co.re/demo/docs/usage).

 ## Required inputs

-Before running any pipeline you will need to check if there are any parameters that are required.
+Before running any nf-core pipeline you will need to check if there are any parameters that are required.

-You can view these on the parameters page of the pipeline.
+You can view these on the pipelines parameters page.

 The [parameters page of the `nf-core/demo` pipeline](https://nf-co.re/demo/dev/parameters) shows that this pipeline requires two parameters (`--input` and `--outdir`) to run.